Lokesh-26/ReYOLOv8/README.md

 **CLIP_LENGTH**: Length of the clips used for training <br />
 **CLIP_STRIDE**: Distance between different clips.
 If equal to CLIP_LENGTH, clips will not present overlap.

-Other parameters such as the loss coefficients, learning rate, and weight decay can be modified in the **default.yaml** files.
+Other parameters, such as the loss coefficients, learning rate, and weight decay, can be modified in the **default.yaml** files.

 To accelerate the training, we adopted some tricks:  <br />
 **1-** We validated only at each 10 epochs <br />